 Every therapy session is slightly different.
 However, there are some basic components that occur in all therapy sessions:

 A. The results of the evaluation are used to determine the goals that will be worked on in therapy.

 B. Appointments are scheduled typically once or twice a week, and are 45 minutes in length.

-C. The therapy session follows a structured format, with specific activities or exercises chosen which target specific goals which are personalized and tailored for each individual child (or adult client).
+C. The therapy session follows a structured format, with specific activities or exercises chosen that target specific goals.
+These goals are personalized and tailored for each individual child (or adult client).